bhyslop/recipemuster/PRIVATE_PLANNER/podman-gateway-proposal.md

 2. **Network Configuration Deep Dive:** Next came experimentation with --opt and --dns options in podman commands, along with AI-suggested CNI configuration nudges.
 These didn't just work.
 3. **BOTTLE-side Solutions:** Implementing dhclient in BOTTLE showed promise but revealed network race conditions during container startup.
 Some test BOTTLEs worked, others didn't - and more importantly, this required intimate BOTTLE container startup modifications.
 4. **Privileged BOTTLE Container Approach:** Success came with elevating BOTTLE privileges to allow network stack modification, but this violated the core security premise of using SENTRY to protect untrusted BOTTLE containers.
 Race condition vulnerabilities here too.
 5. **Post-startup SENTRY Reconfiguration:** My latest attempts focused on reassigning SENTRY's IP after startup.
-This led to fascinating podman machine network namespace investigation with tcpdump, but ultimately failed due to ARP cache complications (AIs themselves uncertain that gratuitous ARP caching poisoning would work).
+This led to fascinating podman machine network namespace investigation with tcpdump, but ultimately failed due to ARP cache complications (AIs themselves uncertain that gratuitous ARP cache poisoning would work).
 6. **Future-proofing Investigation:** When ChatGPT suggested deeper focus on CNI customization, I learned podman is transitioning from CNI to netavark.
 I explored other container runtimes for stable future-proof CNI environments, from locally managed containerd to CRI-O. However, I think people who might want to use my open source starting point will want the full 'desktop' feature set absent from CRI-O and other kubernetes-focused alternatives.

 Finally, thank you podman maintainers for an amazing project!
 I'm not averse to attempting an implementation PR, once we scrub this concept for compatibility with your long term visions.